 In photography, we often work with the noonday sun as an ideal light source.
 While perfectly balanced, not all lighting is as neutral as daylight.
 When working indoors or outdoors (in conditions other than pure daylight) and mixed lighting environments, the changes in hue will have a strong impact on the colors of your photo.
 White balance is important because, without it, colors in your images will take on warm or cool tones that you may not notice while photographing (something also known as “color cast”).

 Our eyes and brains are very good at filtering out (white balancing) unnatural hues.
-However, a digital camera captures exactly what it’s there and the resulting image may look nothing like what you expect.
+However, a digital camera captures exactly what’s there, and the resulting image may look nothing like what you expect.
 In short, the white balance of an image can be affected by the color temperature of light in the environment.

 In order to understand white balance in photography, we need to learn the basics of how white balance and color temperature work.